nephyst/BitD/BitD/Nightshades/NPCs/People/Debbie White.md

-A physicker that did not give any information on us when interviewed by [[The Bluecoats]].
+A physicker that helps tend to the crews wounds.
+Debbie was questioned by [[The Bluecoats]] at the end of [[2 - Imperial Building Techniques Vol. 1]] but they gained no information about the crew.